zak-510/Candidate-Recommendation-Engine/README.md

 This application is designed to run on Streamlit Cloud with cloud-based AI processing.

-### Access the Live Application
-The application is deployed and accessible at your Streamlit Cloud URL.

 ### Local Development (Optional)
 If you want to run locally for development: